kW-Labs/nmecr/index.md

 3. The temperature segment width is determined by the user-requested number of segments.
 Each temperature segment is equal in width.

+4. The same temperature segments are applied to both occupied and unoccupied modes

-4. In case of a lack of temperature data, the algorithm can be run as a Time-of-Week (see below)
+5. In case of a lack of temperature data, the algorithm can be run as a Time-of-Week (see below)

+6. Both TOWT and TOW can be run on 15-min, hourly, and daily intervals

-#### Changes implemented in nmecr
+#### Further changes implemented in nmecr

 1. The occupied and unoccupied mode determination is based on a user input, accessed through the formal argument **occupancy_threshold** within `nmecr::assign_model_inputs()`.
 The default value is set to 0.65 to match the RMV2.0 implementation.

 In certain scenarios, the split into occupied and unoccupied may not be required or desired.
 In these cases, the occupancy_threshold can be set to 1 to create one overall model.
 A practical application of this is the case when occupancy information is available as an additional variable.
 The TOWT model can then be run by setting occupancy_threshold = 1 and the additional variable as a proxy for occupancy.

 2. Temperature change-points can be manually specified when needed.
 This behavior can be accessed through **has_temp_knots_defined** and **temp_knots_value** within `nmecr::assign_model_inputs()`.
 If has_temp_knots_defines is set to False (F), the algorithm determines the change-points internally.
 On the other hand, if this argument is set to True (T), it looks to temp_knots_value for the specified change-points.
 Note that temperature change-points are referred to as temperature knots in the code.

 3. The temperature segments can either be of equal width or have equal number of data points in them.
 This behavior is accessed through **equal_temp_segment_points** within `nmecr::assign_model_inputs()`.
 If set to True (T), the algorithm determines the temperature segments such that each has equal number of data points in it.
 If set to False (F), the segments are determined such that they are equal in width.

 # Time-of-Week Model